Everyone has a financial toolbox, some just have more tools in theirs.

 That higher interest rate is the trade-off for locking your money into the CD.

-By doing a CD ladder, however, you are offsetting that drawback by having a certificate come to maturity at regular intervals to take advantage of any increases in CD rates.
+By staggering your CDs, however, you are offsetting that drawback by having a certificate come to maturity at regular intervals to take advantage of any increases in CD rates.

-As you will see next, there are a variety of ways you can structure your CD ladder.
+As you will see next, there are a variety of ways you can structure your ladder.

 You can set up your CD ladder to have maturities at intervals as short as 3 months to as far as a year apart.

-One of the biggest benefits of a CD ladder–to me at least–is the fact that you can shop around for each rung.
+One of the biggest benefits–to me at least–is the fact that you can shop around for each rung.

 You aren’t locked into a single financial institution.